 Plato founded a school of thought called Platonist, and the first institution for higher education, called the Academy.
 He is one of the very few ancient Greek philosophers whose written work has survived almost in its entirety.

-One of Plato’s best known works, “the Republic”, discusses justice, aiming to answer the question of what constitutes a just man and a just city-state.
+One of Plato’s best known political philosophy works is “the Republic”.
+It discusses justice, aiming to answer the question of what constitutes a just man and a just city-state.
 It considers the concepts of good and evil, in relation to the body and the soul.

-The Republic also compares four regimes, timocracy, oligarchy, democracy and tyranny, and describes an ideal / Utopian society.
+The Republic also compares five regimes, aristocracy, timocracy, oligarchy, democracy and tyranny, and describes an ideal / Utopian society.

 Plato has also contributed to philosophy through the theory of Forms, where he proclaims that absolute, non-physical ideas are more real than the natural world.